 I was also moved and inspired by listening to clients share their personal stories, including what led them to make the courageous decision to enter an addictions residential treatment program to change their lives for the better.
 Moreover, I had excellent supervised opportunities to develop my skills in counselling clients both individually and in groups.

 In my eight months at Together We Can, I gained a lot of knowledge while working under the exceptional guidance of Courtney Nichols, my practicum supervisor.
-Courtney was very supportive in my practicing from a client-centered, strength-based approach in addressing client concerns, which may include clients coping with grief and loss, mental health issues, relationship challenges, and improving self-care.
+Courtney was very supportive in my practicing from a client-centred, strength-based approach in addressing client concerns, which may include clients coping with grief and loss, mental health issues, relationship challenges, and improving self-care.

-Courtney modeled a highly ethical practice and provided me with a safe space to explore any area I wanted to improve on in counselling clients.
+Courtney modelled a highly ethical practice and provided me with a safe space to explore any area I wanted to improve on in counselling clients.
 She offered constructive feedback, provided ongoing encouragement, and shared many professional resources to help broaden my knowledge base and enhance my counselling skills.

 I also learned to effectively integrate interventions from various theoretical orientations (e.g., cognitive behavioural strategies, mindfulness practices), when relevant, to facilitate positive client change.
 I highly value the collaborative, positive supervisor/supervisee relationship that Courtney and I built over the course of my practicum.